th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 4.0.0
+    + Adaptation to books/pages cradleapi 4.0.0

 + 3.12.2
     + Fix error when we try to synchronize on `lateinit` property when it is not initialized yet